harveybc/preprocessor/README_data_trimmer.md

 # Preprocessor: Data-Trimmer

-A simple data pre-processor that trims the constant valued columns.
-Also removes rows from the start and the end of a dataset with features with consecutive zeroes.
+Trims the constant valued columns, also removes rows from the start and the end of a dataset with features with consecutive zeroes.
 Usable both from command line and from class methods.

 [![Build Status](https://travis-ci.org/harveybc/preprocessor.svg?branch=master)](https://travis-ci.org/harveybc/preprocessor)
 [![Documentation Status](https://readthedocs.org/projects/docs/badge/?version=latest)](https://harveybc-preprocessor.readthedocs.io/en/latest/)